messierCobalt/WEBBER/README.md

 Are you like me
 On this repo so you can be
 Lost and numb
-In a warm bath made of—*content*:
+In a warm bath made of *content*:
-- **pager** — a simple pager simulator.
+- **R3TROterminal** — just what it says...
+I simple pranky oldie terminal simulator.
+- **yourMission** — a mission impossible fan made online shrine.

 ---

 **SIDE NOTES**:
-- I JUST WRITE THESE CODES IN INTEND OF NOT FORGET ANY HTML | CSS...
+>- I JUST WRITE THESE CODES IN INTEND OF NOT FORGET ANY HTML | CSS...
 AND LEARN SOME MORE.
-- NO AI WAS HURT WHILE MAKING THIS REPO.
+>- NO AI WAS HURT WHILE MAKING THIS REPO.
-- IF YOU HAVE ANY TROUBLE.
+>- IF YOU HAVE ANY TROUBLE.
 PLEASE REPORT, I MEAN ISSUE.
-- **AND HEY**...
+>- **AND HEY**...
 DON'T FORGET TO DEBUG YOUR LIFE, WHEN NEEDED.
 ---

 Hey, are you alright